Reasoning Strategies¶

 enable_goal_extraction: true # Extract goals from tasks

-sub_agents: [] # Empty = all agents available
+# sub_agents: [] # Explicitly empty = no agents (explicit restriction)

 # Display (inherited from chain-of-thought)